So you have your events in full swing and now you’re thinking about an event certification…

 Or, you’re getting started as an event planner and wondering if a certification helps you book events.

-If you’re anything like me, you have thought about it!
+If you’re anything like me, you have thought about it – A LOT!

 Today we are discussing the truth about event planning certification.

-By definition, a certification is an accredited designation that you are an expert in a specific field and that you have the experience to back you up.
+By definition, a certification is an accredited designation that you’re an expert in a specific field and that you have the experience to back you up.

-In other words, it is a title that an event planner earns by taking an exam, after years of experience in planning events.
+In other words, it’s a title that an event planner earns by taking an exam, after years of experience in planning events.

-If you are new to the industry and don’t have any experience, how do you get an event planning certification?
+If you’re new to the industry and don’t have any experience, how do you get an event planning certification?

-They often claim to be your key to overnight success, but here’s the truth: event planning certifications do not guarantee that you get hired over those without an event planning certification.
+Here’s the truth: event planning certifications don’t guarantee that you get hired over those without an event planning certification.

-Often confused with the term “certification,” an event planning certificate of Completion is a legitimate document for new and experienced event planners that proves that you have passed an event planning course and have extensive knowledge of the industry.
+Often confused with the term “certification,” a certificate of Completion is a document for new and experienced event planners that proves that you have passed an event planning course and have extensive knowledge of the industry.

-It shows that you have taken the initiative and have the willingness to learn about event planning – something all clients are thrilled to see.
+It shows that you have taken the initiative and have the willingness to learn about event planning – something most clients are thrilled to see.